Becoming a Member

 • Scientific Enrichment and Scholastic opportunities::

-• UFHCC Oncology Grand Rounds
+• UF Health Cancer Center Oncology Grand Rounds

-• “Topics in Cancer”, basic science lecture series
+• “Topics in Cancer” basic science lecture series

 • General membership retreats and symposia